 Life Insurance Quotes

-What factors should you consider when choosing an insurance agent?
+What Industry factors/Best Practices should you consider when choosing an insurance agent?

 - Substantial assessment of your financial needs before generating any product proposal.